smhaller/ldap-overleaf-sl/README.md

 ### Sharelatex Configuration

 EditSHARELATEX_ environment in [docker-compose.yml](docker-compose.yml) to fit your local setup.
-See [https://github.com/overleaf/overleaf/wiki/Quick-Start-Guide](Overleaf WIKI) for more details.
+See https://github.com/overleaf/overleaf/wiki/Quick-Start-Guide for more details.

-## Installation, Usage and inital startup
+## Installation, Usage and Inital startup

 Install the docker engine: https://docs.docker.com/engine/install/